 Fabricated or induced Illness: Absences from academy can occur in different circumstances including legitimate medical and hospital appointments.
 Concerns that a child's illness may be fabricated or induced are most likely to come from health professionals.
 However, any agency in contact with a child may become concerned, for example education staff where a child is frequently absent from academy on questionable health grounds or nursery staff may not observe fits in a child who is described by a parent to be having frequent fits etc. If fabricated or induced illness by a carer is suspected, academies should verify the reasons for the child's absences.
 They should also determine whether reported illness is being used by the child, for example, to avoid unpopular lessons or being bullied.
 Such concerns should not be dismissed.
 In cases of suspected FII, discussing concerns with parents or carers prior to making a referral may place the child at increased risk.
 It is in the child's best interest that the parents/carers are not informed of the referral at this stage.
 A multi-agency decision of when and how parents will be informed of concerns will be made at a strategy meeting.
 An Individual Health Care Plan will provide invaluable evidence.

-Peer on peer abuse: peer on peer abuse can take many forms and can include (but is not limited to) bullying (including cyberbullying); sexual violence and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sexting and initiating/hazing type violence and rituals.
-Girls, students with SEND and LGBT children are more at risk of peer-on-peer abuse.
+Child-on-child abuse: Children can abuse other children.
+Child-on-child abuse can take many forms and can include (but is not limited to) bullying (including cyberbullying), prejudicebased and discriminatory bullying; sexual violence and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; consensual and non-consensual sharing nudes and semi-nudes images and videos (also known as sexting or youth-produced imagery); upskirting; and initiating/hazing type violence and rituals.
+Girls, students with SEND and LGBT children are more at risk of child-on-child abuse.

-Signs that a child may be suffering from peer-on-peer abuse can also overlap with those indicating other types of abuse and can include:
+Signs that a child may be suffering from child-on-child abuse can also overlap with those indicating other types of abuse and can include: